MailTape/MailTape-v1/_posts/2017-09-24-Yellow-Days.md

 _ImaCrea_: **"**Instantly memorable, reminiscence of Nancy Sinatra.
 Gosh I love so much Burger Records...**"**

 + ## Amber Cruz - Psychedelic Candy
 _ImaCrea_: **"**Rare gem I discovered by chance on a late night.
 Couldn't discern if I was dreaming or if this angel voice was really coming from my speakers.
 Smooth and delicate voice.
-Direct connection to my inner voice, food for the soul.**"**
+Direct connection to the soul.**"**

 <p id="outroduction">That’s all folks!
 Many thanks to Yellow Days for his collaboration.
 Have an inspiring Sunday, make your dreams come true!</p>